Ruper-frog/PasswordToKeyGame/README.md

 1. Display that is in charge of the main page
 2. Keyboard that suppose to imitate the Console.ReadLine by using Console.ReadKey

-## For saving the data the file is using a database that holds all of the data.
+## For saving the data, the file is using a database that holds all of the data.

 # Things that I had to deal with and how I dealt with them
 1.